bryaneaton/bryaneaton/README.md

 - 👀 I’m interested in Data Engineering, Python, Java and general Linux computing

-- 🌱 I’m currently learning rust programming language
+- 🌱 I’m currently working with Kotlin and Go programming languages, as well as C# and python for work.

 - 📫 How to contact me :
   - my discord : szymonschabiak